A comprehensive guide to SMILE Refractive Procedure

 • As it is a LASER surgery, a SMILE refractive procedure is a minimally invasive procedure, and the surgical site heals in a short period.

-• Before going for a SMILE refractive procedure, your doctor will probably suggest switching to glasses before the surgery if you have been using lenses.
+• Before going for a SMILE refractive procedure, your eye doctor will probably suggest switching to glasses before the surgery if you have been using lenses.
 The corrective glasses you use should be stable for at least a year before the planned surgery.

 • SMILE refractive procedure is a relatively safer surgery and has fewer complications.